 - Weigh out the water and add the salt.
 Stir well until it’s completely dissolved.
 Let it sit a bit to make sure that all the salt is staying dissolved.

 - Add the lye to the salt water solution.
 It will turn a milky white color as you stir.
 As before, let it sit for several minutes and stir again.
 You want to make sure that all of the lye is completely dissolved.
 Several of the German sources we found even recommended filtering the lye water to make sure there were no un-dissolved particles.

 Prepare the Oils and Make the Soap

 - Weigh out and melt/mix all of your oils as per the recipe you’ve created.

-- Mix the lye solution and the oils as you would with any normal soap recipe.
-When the soap has reached a light trace, add the fragrance or essential oil and mix a bit more.
+- Mix the lye solution and the oils as you would with any standard soap recipe.
+When the soap has reached a light trace, add the fragrance or essential oil, and mix a bit more.